-The Section of Vascular Medicine offers comprehensive care for diseases of the vascular system (blood vessels), including peripheral artery disease, diffuse and premature atherosclerosis, and conditions such as Raynaud's disease.
-Our specialists diagnose and manage arterial, venous and lymphatic disorders, as well as the acute and long-term care of patients with hypercoagulable disorders.
+The Section of Vascular Medicine offers comprehensive care for diseases of the vascular system (blood vessels), peripheral artery disease (PAD), diffuse and premature atherosclerosis, and conditions such as Raynaud's disease and Fibromuscular Dysplasia (FMD).
+Our specialists diagnose and manage arterial, venous and lymphatic disorders, as well as the acute and long-term care of patients with hyper-coagulable disorders.

 The Section of Vascular Medicine is home to one of the most active vascular laboratories, with more than 2,200 clinical studies performed per month.